-In Antarctic Challenge, teams have to plan a complex project and present their findings in a way that will achieve results.
+In this teamwork & planning training activity teams have to plan a complex project and present their findings in a way that will achieve results.
 Ideal for developing project planning and teamwork skills.
 Realistic, motivating, challenging!

 For 3-24 (up to four teams of 3-8 per team)